 The solution leverages new 4G LTE and 5G NR capabilities in the four segments:

-- Massive IoT – It provides cellular connectivity to low complexity IoT devices based on NB-IoT and CAT-M technologies.
+- Massive IoT provide cellular IoT connectivity to low complexity IoT devices based on NB-IoT and CAT-M technologies.

-- Broadband IoT – It adopts the capabilities of mobile broadband connectivity, providing much higher data rates and lower latencies than Massive IoT
+- Broadband IoT adopts the capabilities of mobile broadband connectivity, providing much higher data rates and lower latencies than Massive IoT to your connected IoT devices

 - Critical IoT – It addresses extreme low latencies and ultra-high reliability connectivity requirements, powered by 5G NR